pwan365/Sonic-Scheduler/wiki/milestone1.md

 2. Use of an array to store the Processors.
 3. while queue ≠ empty, we pop the first element and iterate over every Processor finding the earliest time this task can be scheduled.
     • Involves calculating the communication cost between a node and its parents.
-    • Every task has a list of parent `Edges`, as such we can retrieve the node of the parent through thhe `Edge`.
+    • Every task has a list of parent `Edges`, as such we can retrieve the node of the parent through the `Edge`.
     • Every task has an allocated processor and its finishing time, as such we can get the weight of the edge and the parent's finishing time.
 This addition will be the communication cost for the child task if it is scheduled on a processor that is different to its parents.
     • We only need to know the maximum of all communication costs involving a child node and its parent to know its earliest time to be scheduled on a processor, thus we